kashkarik22i/market-logic/README.md

 RequestNotifier<Meeting> notifier = new DoNothingRequestNotifier<Meeting>();

 // Create a conflict resolver, which prioritizes requests
-// The resolver below prioritises requests by submittion time,
+// The resolver below prioritizes requests by submittion time,
 // but another resolver could take other information into account ConflictResolver<MeetingRequest, Meeting> resolver = new FifoConflictResolver();